ibm-cloud-docs/devsecops/devsecops-configuring-zap-scans.md

     source "${COMMONS_PATH}"/owasp-zap/run_scan.sh
 fi
 ```
-The `COMMONS_PATH` refers to a location which holds the build scripts and run scripts for various tools that are a part of the devsecops pipeline.
+The `COMMONS_PATH` refers to a location that holds the build scripts and run scripts for various tools that are a part of the DevSecOps pipeline.
 For more information, see [Common scripts](/docs/devsecops?topic=devsecops-common-common-scripts).

 We can compute the success or failure of the zap scan by setting a proper exit code based on whether the API scan or the UI scan had run, and if run, if any vulnerabilities were found and reported.
 This can be checked by tapping into the variables `api-scan-result` and `ui-scan-result`.